Nahuel Tenaglia: Career

 Tenaglia began his youth career with Argentino de Saladillo, prior to becoming a member of the Boca Juniors system and then having subsequent spells with Deportivo La Lola and Huracán de Saladillo.
 In 2014, Tenaglia joined Atlanta.
 Two years later, in October 2016, he made his senior career debut during a Primera B Metropolitana fixture with San Telmo.
-He made nineteen league appearances in 2016–17 as Atlanta reached the promotion play-offs, before losing in round one to Deportivo Español; which was Tenaglia's final game for the club, he was sent off in the 89th minute.
+He made nineteen league appearances in 2016–17 as Atlanta reached the promotion play-offs before losing in round one to Deportivo Español.
+This was Tenaglia's final game for the club, and he was sent off in the 89th minute.
 On 23 August 2017, Talleres completed the signing of Tenaglia.

 Tenaglia made his debut for Talleres on 10 December 2017, in a 2–0 victory away to Colón in the Argentine Primera División.
 He scored his first goal on 29 September 2019, netting his team's first in a 3–2 away loss against Independiente.

 On 12 January 2022, Tenaglia was loaned to La Liga side Deportivo Alavés for 18 months.
 On 20 August 2023, after helping the club in their return to the top tier, he signed a permanent four-year contract.